Afsana (1970 film)

 Afsana is a 1970 Pakistani Urdu romantic drama film directed by Luqman.
 The film starred Waheed Murad, Deeba, Rozina, Nanha, and others.
 One of the film's playback songs, "Yun Kho Gaye Tere Piyar Mein Hum" (vocalized by Mujeeb Alam) was a hit track of the time.

 Plot

-A modest son of a businessman, Nasir, develops feelings for his classmate girl, Nahid, who comes from a low-income household.
+A modest son of a businessman, Nasir, develops feelings for his classmate, Nahid, who comes from a low-income household.
 Both of their parents approve of their marriage after a brief drama.
 After returning from his wedding with Nahid, Nasir dies in a car accident and Nahid gets injured.
 Nasir's father designates his daughter-in-law as the successor while still alive.
 Here comes a criminal named Zafar, who resembles Nasir.
 He starts living with Nahid and her mother in Nasir's home under the guise of being a distant cousin of Nasir.
-Actually, Nasir's former colleague Ghazala, who was jealous of Nasir and Nahids marriage, gives him the role to take her revenge.
+Actually, Nasir's former colleague Ghazala, who was jealous of Nasir and Nahids marriage, has enlisted him to take her revenge.